chris4jahn/macos-defaults/README.md

 ### export_defaults.sh

 The `export_defaults.sh` script exports macOS defaults to the specified directory.
-If no directory is specified, it defaults to `~/.config/defaults`.
+If no directory is specified, it defaults to `~/.config/defaults`. **If a custom directory is specified but doesn't exist, the script will create it automatically.**

 ```bash
 ./export_defaults.sh [custom_output_directory] [options]